top of page

 These two notes remain the same whether you are playing over a major or minor chord.
 Only one note will need to change.
 In the video, this is demonstrated using the pinky.

-For example, frets 5, 8, and 12 would outline the A minor chord.
-On the other hand, frets 5, 9, and 12 would outline the A major chord.
+For example, frets 5, 8, and 12 would outline the A minor chord - the root, the minor 3rd and the 5th.
+On the other hand, frets 5, 9, and 12 would outline the A major chord - the root, the major 3rd and the 5th.

 Practical Application